Christian-TD/AoaH2OBankingDemoModels/model_definitions/f5c6d40d-ecba-4820-b2c3-85af85cab552/README.md

 The [scoring.R](model_modules/scoring.R) loads the model and metadata and accepts the dataframe for prediction.

 ### Batch mode
-In this example, the values to score are in the table 'PIMA_TEST' at Teradata Vantage.
-The results are saved in the table 'PIMA_PREDICTIONS'.
+In this example, the values to score are in the table 'bank_marketing_data' at Teradata Vantage.
+The results are saved in the table 'bank_marketing_data_predictions'.
 When batch deploying, this custom values should be specified:

    | key | value |
    |----------|-------------|